This unique tour takes you from the quaint ambiance of Greenwich Village to the bustling commercial center that is Columbus Circle.

 Times Square is the last square on the Five Squares and a Circle Walking Tour.
 It is the only square without a park.
 We will find very little that is green here.
 Instead bright lights, dazzling video displays, rushing traffic and great crowds have replaced any thing that Mother Nature would recognize.
 The ABC-TV studios of Good Morning America (Photo 7) are located in this entertainment hub.

-Distinguished by the grand Memorial to the USS Maine (Photo 9), the southwest entrance to Central Park is located on the Columbus Circle.
+The USS Maine Memorial Monument (Photo 9) marks the southwest entrance to Central Park located at Columbus Circle.
 Discover the “lungs of New York City” during Walk About New York’s Central Park Walking Tour.

 The cost is $30/person for this tour.
 Walk About New York uses Zerve as our booking and ticketing service.
 When you click on the link below or at the top of the page you will be taken to our pages at Zerve.
 There you can safely and securely book your tour, which lasts between 2-1/2 and 3 hours.

 We gather next to the Washington Square Arch at 1 PM.
 Washington Square Park is located at the foot of Fifth Avenue.
-Along Fifth Avenue ride any of the following buses, M1, M2, M3 or M5, to the East Eighth Street stop; walk one block along Fifth Avenue, in the direction of the traffic, to Washington Square Park.
-You can also use HopStop to find your way to our gathering spot.
+You can use HopStop to find your way to our gathering spot.
 Please consult the tour schedule for the dates and times of the Five Squares and a Circle Tour.

 The terrain of this tour is mostly level, traveling along the sidewalks of New York.
 We will be climbing stairs to access the subway.
 It is advisable to wear comfortable shoes.
 You will get a solid walking and climbing workout on this tour!
 You will need a valid MetroCard to ride the subway for two parts of this tour.
 The 7-Day Unlimited Pass is an excellent way to get about New York City on its public transportation system.